simeonipietro/memscademy.com/_posts/2020-06-05- Static Euler Bernoulli Theory Derivation.md

 For now, we can focus on static bending (aka low frequency), so that we can neglect any inertial effect coming from the beam mass.

-To develop the static EB theory of beams bending, we need to combine 3 equations:
+To develop the static EB theory of beam bending, we need to combine 3 equations:

 - Equilibrium Equation #1, that relates the shear force **V** to the distributed force **q**: